Venues | Conferences | Ideas

 4. Promote it with a video so the people behind the event are up front and personal.
 Characters are key and video is the perfect way to animate and contextualise your vision.
 Just as events are a crucial factor on the face to face aspects of your marketing campaign, video can encapsulate the ethos of your brand (and exactly what you're trying to achieve) perfectly.
 Just as a picture speaks a thousand words, a one minute video speaks about eight million.
 And that's a scientific fact.
 Why do you think YouTube is so popular and why do you think record companies still invest in music videos?
 It's all about the face (no treble!)

 9. Provide plenty of food, throughout the event.
-As we identified in our Catering Trends Report last year, quantity is just as important as quality because if your delegates are hungry, they’ll be unfocused and irritable.
+As we identified in our Catering Trends Report a while back, quantity is just as important as quality because if your delegates are hungry, they’ll be unfocused and irritable.
 At the risk of sounding like a Welsh rugby song, feed them till they want no more.
-Oh, and feed them wholesome, healthy and filling food perhaps via food stations or a buffet so your guests have freedom to roam (and graze at designated, yet regular, times between sessions).
+Oh, and feed them wholesome, healthy and filling food perhaps via food stations or a buffet so your guests have the freedom to roam (and graze at designated, yet regular, times between sessions).

 10. Above all else, make sure it’s FUN!
 There’s nothing more to say here really because fun is either there or it’s not.
 Just make sure it is though!